replicate/zoo/README.md

 ## Want to add a model?

 1. Check out `lib/models.js` and add your model to the MODELS array.
-2. Generate some example predictions by adding some submissions to `lib/seeds.js`.
+2. Optionally, generate some example predictions by adding some submissions to `lib/seeds.js`.
 3. Push your PR!

 ## Deploying on Vercel